Luisin221/Luisin221/README.md

 ## 🚀 About Me

-- 🎓 Third-year Software Engineering student
+- 🎓 Software Engineering student
-- 💻 Specialized in C#, .NET, SQL Server, and Web Development
+- 💻 Experienced with C#, .NET, SQL Server and Web Development
 - 🖥️ Interested in Frontend Development and Desktop Applications
 - 📚 I enjoy transforming ideas into real projects and working as part of a team.